 Where: Stuttgart, Germany

-Highlights: Colorful festival tents, Fun-filled rides, flea markets and Festival parades and much more.
+Highlights: Colorful festival tents, Fun-filled rides, flea markets Festival parades and much more.

 7. Beethovenfest, Bonn

 This is a breathtaking festival that introduces people to Germany’s classical music, dedicated to the legendary music of Ludwig van Beethoven.
-The year 2020 is going to mark the 250th birth anniversary of this legendary artist.
-This annual event features more than 70 concert performances by some of the world’s best orchestras, ensembles, soloists, etc. This is a paradise of music lovers.
+The year 2023 is going to mark the 250th birth anniversary of this legendary artist.
+This annual event features more than 70 concert performances by some of the world’s best orchestras, ensembles, soloists, etc. This is a paradise for music lovers.

 Where: Bonn, Germany